yaokai-liu/Machine/README.md

 #### identifier

-An identifier is a text string only consists with letters and digits.
+An identifier is a text string consists with letters, digits or `_`, but starts with `_` is not allowed.

 #### pattern of instruction form